You can install Flow Enterprise behind a load balancer such as:

 - Port 8800 for the KOTS admin console

-These ports should forward to the instance(s) where where the Flow application will be installed.
+These ports should forward to the instance(s) where you plan to install the Flow application.

 Upload and configure the certificate for the FQDN or the URL where you will access Flow.
-This will be the same as the DNS name.
+This is the same as the DNS name.

 For health checks, ping to port 8800/TCP.

 There are a few considerations for termination options:

 - If SSL is being terminated at the load balancer itself, point the forwarding of port 443 to port 80 of the instance where Flow was installed.
 Port 8800 should always be forwarded to port 8800 of the target server running the Flow application stack to successfully access the KOTS admin console.